OiHamza-zz/DailyNASA/README.md

 BUILD A TWITTER NASA APP 🚀 🌎 ✨ 🌚
 ====
+A Twitter bot that Tweets Daily Images provided by NASA's API

 By [Hamza](https://twitter.com/oihamza) 👨🏽‍🚀

+###### This project is hosted on Glitch: https://glitch.com/~daily-nasa

 Once a day, NASA release an image or video through thier public API.
 I put together this automated Daily NASA app that Tweets media released by NASA.